pbuclez/AI-Agent-Tool/README.md

 2. Implement the required methods (run_impl, get_tool_param, etc.)
 3. Add the tool to the agent's tools list in `tools/agent.py`

+### Customizing the Agent Prompts

+The agent's prompts are defined in the `prompts/` directory.
+You can customize the prompts by modifying the template strings in the respective files.

 ### Customizing the Majority Vote Ensembler

 You can customize the Majority Vote Ensembler by modifying:

 - `prompts/ensembler_prompt.py`: Change the prompt template used for ensembling
 - Change the LLM model by modifying the `get_client` call in `process_problem` function

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

 ## License